 • Cyclothymic disorder — Having chronic fluctuating moods in a period of at least two years or more

 ✓ Seasonal Affective Disorder (SAD) — Known as the “winter blues,” this type of depression is linked to lack of natural sunlight or variations in light exposure in changing seasons.
 At least 4 to 6 percent of Americans are said to suffer from SAD, which is characterized by increased irritability, daytime fatigue, anxiety and weight gain.
 Usually, the depression starts during winter and disappears when the season ends.
 Light therapy is effective in alleviating this disorder.

 ✓ Agitated depression — As its name implies, agitation is prominent if you have this type of disorder, and it is generally severe and may be driven by hypomania.
 Agitated depression is also known as mixed mania, and occurs more among middle aged and elderly people than children and teens.5

 ✓ Situational Depression — This short-term type of depression, also known as adjustment disorder, manifests after a traumatic change in a person’s life, such as retirement, divorce, losing a job or death of a loved one.
 The symptoms of this condition usually manifest within 90 days after the traumatic event.6

 Some Forms of Depression Occur Specifically in Women

-It’s said that women are two times more prone to be diagnosed with depression than men.8 In fact, there are certain types of depression that only manifest in women, mainly because they are linked to hormonal changes in the body.
+It’s said that women are two times more prone to be diagnosed with depression than men.7 In fact, there are certain types of depression that manifest only in women, mainly because they are linked to hormonal changes in the body.
 These include:

 • Postpartum depression — Also known as postnatal depression, this condition occurs in new mothers weeks or months after they’ve given birth, and is usually associated with hormonal changes.
 The symptoms are similar to that of antenatal depression, although some mothers also experience difficulty bonding with their baby, and succumb to excessive crying or fears that they’re not a good parent.